Unity-Technologies/ml-agents/docs/Python-API.md

 The ML-Agents Toolkit provides a Python API for controlling the Agent simulation loop of an environment or game built with Unity.
 This API is used by the training algorithms inside the ML-Agent Toolkit, but you can also write your own Python programs using this API.
+Go [here](../notebooks/getting-started.ipynb) for a Jupyter Notebook walking through the functionality of the API.

 The key objects in the Python API include: